olwend/jvm-cucumber/Documentation.md

     cucumber-java
     cucumber-junit

-Then you can add these dependencies to your pom.xml file:
+Then you can copy and add the XML for the dependencies to your pom.xml file:
 ```
 <dependencies>
     <dependency>